bencoman/pharo-workingRoadmaps/OutsideWishLists.md

   * Pharo: ?

-3. Local to a project: a) without a lengthy compile each time you install into a new project; and b) no pollution in the global install namespace
+3. Local to a project:

+   a) without a lengthy compile each time you install into a new project;

-  * Pharo:
-  a) Takes a while to compile newly loaded package.
+ * Pharo: Takes a while to compile newly loaded package.
 Could be quicker.

-  b) Not sure on global namespace.
+   b) no pollution in the global install namespace, so that multiple versions of a package installed because different projects depend on different versions should never cause problems.
+This is particularly bad when you consider version constraints that are imposed by packages depending on other packages.

+ * Pharo: Has no facility for this.
+Perhaps something that needs to be looked out.

 4. Easy to mirror

   * Pharo: ?

 5. But with a good standard central repository

-  * Pharo: has Configuration / Catalog Browsers.
+  * Pharo: New Configuration / Catalog Browsers provide this facility.

 6. Clearly marked for stability

-  * Pharo: ?
+  * Pharo: Metacello Configurations generally provided for both "stable" and "bleeding edge" -- including differences between OS platforms.
+But what tools does Metacello relate to in other progamming languages.

 7. Try hard at maintaining compatibility between package versions